BicoTeam/Bico-whitepaper/WHITEPAPER.md

 We are a team of technical people and we like to make informed decissions and convey to clear tasks.

 We decided to try an ICO ourselves and to write everything that we are going through in a book.
-Our ultimate goal is to learn how to do an ICO properly so we won't screw up our true goal, which is to help out planting trees.
+Our ultimate goal is to learn how to do an ICO properly so we won't screw up our future goal, which is to help out planting trees.
 We will be learning on the way and we hope you want to join us in the process.

 ## Business Opportunity

 Over half a billion dollars has been raised through so-called "Initial Coin Offerings" (ICOs) since the start of the year 2017.
 Is this a bubble?
 No, it's not, we believe **ICOs are the future of startup funding**.